-If you do want to save the business but the company does not have sufficient assets to cover the cost of liquidating the company, contact us now to book a free meeting with one of our consultants who can talk you through the alternatives options.
+If you do want to save the business but the company does not have sufficient assets and it cannot afford liquidation, contact us now to book a free meeting with one of our consultants who can talk you through the alternative options.
 Every case is different, so it could be a lot cheaper than you think.

 You may even be entitled to directors’ redundancy pay, or be able to personally raise the funds yourself to avoid having to wait for a compulsory liquidation, which could prolong creditor pressure.